liquid-interactive-tech/liquid-sitecore-redirect-manager/README.md

-# Sitecore URL Redirect Manager
+# Liquid Sitecore URL Redirect Manager

 The URL Redirect Manager is a Sitecore plug-in that reduces wasted time and resources spent managing and troubleshooting URL redirects.
 Editors can now gain a stronger sense of control and ownership of their website development and management.